erply/identity-wrapper/README.md

 # Identity Wrapper
-Identity Wrapper is a GO component to provide ERPLY Identity Service endpoints for other GO projects.
+Identity Wrapper is a GO component which provides ERPLY Identity Service endpoints for other GO projects.

 For example:
 * login with credentials